 Iberian orchids

 If you are visiting Spain and Portugal, you may find the notes on the following species helpful.
-This isn’t a complete guide by any means but concentrates on orchids that are quite likely to be found on our holidays.
+This isn’t a complete guide by any means; it concentrates on orchids that are only or mostly on the Iberian peninsula and are quite likely to be found on some of our spring holidays.

 Conical orchid Orchis conica

-Find this orchid in Extremadura and Algarve (with luck).
+Find this orchid in Extremadura and, with luck, holidays in Central Portugal, La Mancha and

 Two Orchis conica at Finca Santa Marta